-November is just around the corner, like many other countries, Guatemala commemorates the “Day of the Dead” (Dia de los Difuntos o Muertos).
+Like many other countries, Guatemala commemorates the “Day of the Dead” (Dia de los Difuntos o Muertos) in Novemebr.
 Aside from remembering the departed, a traditional cold dish called Fiambre, also stands out during this celebration.
 Fiambre started out as a tradition wherein Guatemalans bring the favorite food of their deceased family members to the cemeteries for the “Day of the Dead”.
 As all different families members brought food to the celebrations, they became mixed, eventually mixing them together to this all-encompassing salad.

 Each region has given this dish a different flair, wherein there’s no single recipe how to prepare this ancient dish, eaten only once a year.
 Fiambre is maybe made of 50 ingredients such cold cut meat, numerous sausages, vegetables like pickled baby-corn and onion, beets, pacaya flower, olives, different cheeses and chicken.
 It is customary to share your fiambre to other family and relatives.
-A dish that brings family together and recipe that demonstrates tradition: Fiambre
+True enough, fiambre is a dish that brings family together and recipe that demonstrates tradition.

 Did you enjoy these bits of information?
 Then, make sure to subscribe to my mailing list to read my latest blog straight from your inbox.
 Or, follow me on Facebook or Instagram for the latest scoop from The Mixed Culture.
 Feel free to email me for any questions or comment below.

 Con mucho amor,